 - Slow down when approaching a sanding truck or snowplow.
 Drivers should also keep well back, and watch for sanding trucks or snowplows reversing.

 The residents of Sayward obtain their drinking water from Newcastle Creek.
-The water travels down the mountain and is directed into the village's new water treatment plant where it is treated and from there, distributed to the 133 residential connections and 14 non-residential connections, and serving a resident population of 379 citizens with fresh, clean treated water.
+The water travels down the mountain and is directed into the Village's water treatment plant where it is treated and from there, distributed to the 133 residential connections and 14 non-residential connections, serving a resident population of 334 citizens (20212 census) with fresh, clean treated water.